daphnengo/nodejs-sequelize-project/README.md

-# nodejs-sql-project
+# nodejs-mysql-project
-Create a project using NodeJS, ExpressJS with SQL database management system
+Create a project using NodeJS, ExpressJS with MySQL and Sequelize